Written by Rachel Hunter, Relationship Manager at Quill

 Max Brenner workers that are Australian citizens and permanent residents should be able to make a claim through the government scheme Fair Entitlements Guarantee (FEG) for up to three months of unpaid wages and annual leave.
 Unfortunately, this avenue does not cover superannuation entitlements.

 History repeating itself

 This isn’t the first time the FEG scheme has been in the spotlight.
 Earlier this year, dessert chain Doughnut Time announced the closure of a number of its stores due to financial difficulty.
-In 2016, Clive Palmers sacked Queensland Nickel workers, resulting in a payout of $73.9 million.
+In 2016, Queensland Nickel Pty Ltd terminated the employment of several workers, resulting in a payout of $73.9 million.
 This was reported to be the largest payout utilising FEG for a corporate collapse, according to the ABC.
 This resulted in a massive loss in wages and an even bigger loss in superannuation contributions, damaging the long-term retirement goals of impacted employees.

 What can employees do to protect themselves?